 PASC also doubted the level of cost savings that the Government estimates will be achieved by the abolition of the AJTC, and called for Ministers to provide further details to support its estimate.

-"Administrative justice" includes the procedures used by public authorities for making decisions in relation to individual people, the law that regulates decision-making, and the systems (such as the various tribunals and ombudsmen) that enable people to challenge these decisions.
+"Administrative justice" includes the procedures used by public authorities for making decisions in relation to individual people, the law that regulates decision-making, and the systems (such as some tribunals and ombudsmen) that enable people to challenge these decisions.
 There are around 650,000 administrative justice hearings each year - more than three times the number of criminal justice hearings - and it is estimated that resolving citizen’s complaints costs central government over £500 million per year.

 The functions of the AJTC include keeping the whole administrative system under review and considering ways to make the system accessible, fair and efficient.
 The Government proposes to abolish the AJTC using powers in the Public Bodies Act 2011, and to give its functions to the Ministry of Justice.
 It is expected to bring forward the necessary secondary legislation later this year.